mekbuk/zimbra-fail2ban/README.md

 ------------------------------------------------------------------------------------

-Dans /etc/fail2ban/filter.d/zimbra.conf les regex doient ressembler à ceci :
+In /etc/fail2ban/filter.d/zimbra.conf the regex should look like this:

 failregex =     \[ip=<HOST>;\] account – authentication failed for .* \(no such account\)$
                 \[ip=<HOST>;\] security – cmd=Auth; .* error=authentication failed for .*, invalid password;$